Khizar2004/Loreleaf/backend/tests-readme.md

 2. Implement the API endpoints or services
 3. Run tests to verify implementation
 4. Refactor for optimization while maintaining test coverage

-## CI Integration

-These tests run automatically in the CI pipeline before deployment to ensure:
-- No regressions are introduced
-- Code quality remains high
-- Backend services remain reliable and secure